PrinciplesDotDev/principles/README.md

 ## Keeping in touch

-Sign up for an account at https://principles.dev and follow [@principles_dev](https://twitter.com/principles_dev) where you can assign your favourite principles to lists.
-There's also a mailing list on the website in which infrequent emails about principles are sent out.
+1. Sign up for an account at https://principles.dev where you can assign your favourite principles to lists.
+2. Follow [@principles_dev](https://twitter.com/principles_dev) to hear more about principles.
+3. There's also a mailing list on the website in which infrequent emails about principles.

 ## Licensing